UniversalDependencies/docs/_u-feat/Case.md

 [fi] <I>pöytä</I>
 = table;
 <span style='color: red'><I>pöydällä</I></span>
-= at
+= on
 the table;
 [et] <I>laud</I>
 = table;
 <span style='color: red'><I>laual</I></span>
-= at
+= on
 the table.

+Note that adessive is used to express location on the surface of something in Finnish and Estonian, but does not carry this meaning in Hungarian.

 ### All: allative

-The allative
-case expresses direction
-to
-something (destination
-is adessive, i.e. at or by that something, not on or inside of it).
+The allative case expresses direction to something (destination is adessive, i.e. at or on that something).

 Examples: [hu]
 <I>pénztár</I>